 Most of us would love to have a healthy lunch at work, but you simply do not have the time to cook, especially when it comes to a “balanced” diet.

 We all lead very fast-paced lives and have very busy schedules, but, at the end of the day, our health and diet are so important that it’s really just about organizing your time based on “priorities”.
 Cooking your own lunch and using a Japanese-style bento box to pack it can really bring so many benefits into your life-style.
-Yes, of course, a plastic free and zero-waste Bento box.

 Traditional Bento Boxes roots go back to 12th Century BCE’s Japan, and originated from the cultural exchange between China and Japan (Source: Martha Stone, ‘The History of Bento Boxes’, The Bento Cookbook: The Artful Japanese Lunch Box, CreateSpace Independent Publishing Platform, 2014).
 The use of the bento boxes evolved and grew popularity through the centuries, adopting different uses, names and styles.

 Most importantly, Bento Boxes still today show the importance of “presentation” and “precision” in Japanese food’s culture.
 (Source: Shun Gate, ‘The quintessential essence of Japan encapsulated in a box‘).